Google Cloud Datastore: Data types

 This variety allows modeling of structured and semi-structured data into various datatypes.

-Querying and indexes

-Datastore automatically indexes each property to enable efficient querying.
-For more complex queries involving multiple properties, composite indexes can be defined manually.
-Index management is typically handled through an index.yaml file or through the console.

 GQL

 GQL (Google Cloud Datastore Query Language) is a query language just like SQL and it is designed to interact with Google Cloud Datastore.
 GQL allows users to query the Datastore service using a statements just like SQL, however specifically designed to the NoSQL nature of this platform.
 GQL provides ways to filter, order, and perform operations on Datastore entities without needing to write complex queries in the underlying datastore APIs.

 Unlike SQL, GQL is limited in terms of the types of joins and relationships it can handle.
 However, it supports querying by properties, including equality and inequality, as well as range queries.
 Users can use GQL to query entities based on multiple conditions.
 This makes GQL suitable for a wide range of use cases such as retrieving user data, product catalogs, and even updating the database.

 GQL also has support for ancestor queries.
 This lets users to get related entities based on their place in a hierarchy.
 This is very much needed for applications where we need to manage hierarchical data like a content management systems or data models that have parent-child relationships.
 Even though GQL can help in simplifying querying, it operates within the constraints of Datastore's eventual consistency model.